PHACDataHub/privacy_rac_demo/README.md

 pain relief, and therefore less obvious, and less initially motivating.

 ### Testing and Validating Require Different Interfaces

 The interface used for making the task of encoding rules accessible to legal knowledge engineers is not adequate to the task of making code validation accessible to policy experts.
+The workflow of encoding is also very different from the workflow of validation, and tools need to be built to support that specific workflow in the context of the capabilities of the encoding language.

 ### Software Developers Expect Blawx to Generate an Expert System

-There is a mismatch in expectations between legal knowledge engineers and policy experts and programmers as to what a Rules as Code encoding should be able to do.
-Effectively, policy experts and programmers expect a rules as code encoding to be capable of generating an expert system.
-This may be in part due to a lack of a shared understanding between legally trained individuals and others about the semantics of legislation and regulation.
+For IT professionals, there is a presumption that the primary use of a Rules as Code encoding is for the generation of an expert system.
+That is to say, there is a presumption that it will be capable of conducting an interview, generating appropriate questions, deciding how to pose those questions, calculating what further questions are relevant, and providing answers to the user when they can be derived.

+IT professionals see little value in a tool that allows you to express the knowledge present in a law, and to validate that expression is accurate, if it does not also have these additional features.

+Blawx encodings are capable of supporting expert system development, but the design work thus far has focussed on simplifying the formalization and validation tasks, not on using the resulting encodings in the specific use case of expert systems.
+Additional expert systems capabilities inside Blawx may be more persuasive for IT professionals as to the value of Rules as Code encodings.

-### Rules as Code Encodings are Time Consuming
+### Encodings are Time Consuming

 Despite the improvements in efficiency reported, the time spent generating encodings is still a risk factor in terms of whether the return on investment for Rules as Code encodings is worth it.
-People with the knowledge and skill to learn legal knowledge representation are still highly valuable, and the time spent generating encodings is still high.
+People with the knowledge and skill to learn legal knowledge representation are highly valuable, and the time spent generating encodings is still high.
 Anything that can be done to minimize that cost is likely to enhance the economic viability of Rules as Code going forward.

 ### LLMs Can Summarize Verbose Symbolic Explanations

 Modern LLM approaches are capable of effectively summarizing the explanations generated by symbolic Rules as Code systems like Blawx, offering a possible path to solving the verbosity problem.
+It would be useful to continue to explore the ability of LLMs to answer questions about an explanation.

 ### LLMs Can Encode Fact Scenarios using NLP

 Modern LLM approaches also appear to be capable of encoding fact scenarios described in natural language in a way that is consistent with the ontology and data format used in a Blawx encoding, suggesting that there is opportunity to use conversational generative AI as a user interface for testing and validation purposes, or ultimately in user-facing applications in the future.
+It would be useful to continue to explore the limits of these capabilities.

 ### Quasi-Typed Encodings Facilitate UI Generation

 Using a quasi-typed representation inside Blawx has advantages for automatically-generated user interfaces for validation and testing, as they allow the user to select from among values of the right type, and have the correct user interface for that data type.

-### Issues with Event Calculus
+### Issues with Event Reasoning

-The Blawx approach seems to be capable of dealing with constraints over time, and at least minimally with cause and effect over time through the event calculus.
+The Blawx approach seems to be capable of dealing with constraints over time, and at least minimally with cause and effect over time through event reasoning.
-But encodings in the event calculus are considerably less intuitive to legal knowledge engineers, and require the generation of a great deal of code to represent implicit causal relationships, which frustrates the goal of structural isomorphism.
+But encodings in the event calculus are considerably less intuitive to legal knowledge engineers, and require the generation of a great deal of code to represent implicit causal relationships, which frustrates the goal of structural isomorphism, because that code is not reflective of anything in the text of the law.

+It would be worth exploring whether there are opportunities to move statements in code that reflect causal relationships could be moved elsewhere in the application, perhaps in a separate part of the interface designed for setting out ontological concepts.

 ### Issues with Sub-Categories

 The ontological system is capable of using sub-categories, but unless the implications of those ontological rules are available at the front end, it is difficult to automate interfaces that understand their implications.
 For example,